Polio Vaccine

 Remember…

-Keep your child’s appointment at your health centre or doctor to continue his/her immunizations.
+Keep your child’s appointment at your health centre or doctor to continue his/her immunization.
 Keep your child’s Child Health & Development Passport (or Immunization Card) clean and in a safe place, and bring it each time you take your child for vaccination.